 It took me 45 minutes to bump along the dirt track from the main highway to Chacala Mexico.
 I was rewarded with a view that I will never forget.
 It was an October day and I was basking in summer sun looking at a smooth, glistening bay on golden sand with just 3 palapa covered rustic restaurants offering fish and shrimp to the visiting Mexicans and North Americans.

 I camped under a grove of palm trees and so began this incredible journey of perseverance, and frustration at times, but ultimately a journey of love, humor and understanding.

-This resonated with me as , when my beautiful sister left me, too early, I had made a promise to continue her work with children in some way and so I decided to set up an after school program located in the library as the perfect legacy for her.
+This resonated with me as, when my beautiful sister passed away too early, I had made a promise to continue her work with children in some way, and so I decided to set up an after school program located in the library as the perfect legacy for her.